skbly7/django-cas2/README.md

 and focuses on support for Django versions 1.4 and later.
 See [RELEASE_NOTES](RELEASE_NOTES.md) for more information about the relase.

+## Comparing to original django_cas module

+This fork was prompted by missing functionality in the original django_cas module.
+The original django_cas module works ok for basic CAS authentication, but does not support any more advanced features of CAS.
+This project add features and removes support for old framework versions, e.g:

+* Support for CAS proxy authentication making it possible to authenticate to backend web services using CAS.
+* Support for the CAS gateway feature prohibiting user interaction.
+This is typically used by backend services not directly exposed to the user.
+* Support for CAS single sign out making it possible to sign out users from your Django application when they sign out of the CAS single sign on server.
+* Use logging and raise 400:s rather than raise 500:s for most error cases.
+* Removed Django messaging.
+The original module registers a welcome message for all users.
+This has to be taken care of somewhere else if you want this feature.
+  It's easy enough using the `user_logged_in` signal issued by Django for example.
+* Removed creation of user accounts on successful authentication by default.
+This is often not wanted in managed environments.
+If you want the original behaviuor, use the CAS_AUTO_CREATE_USERS setting mentioned below.
+* Removed support for old versions of Django and Python.
+This module is currently focused on Django 1.4 and later versions as well as Python 2.6 and later.
+If you need support for previous versions, look at the 1.2 release of this project or the original django_cas module.

 ## Installation

 Run python setup.py install as per usual or mess with your PYTHONPATH appropriately.